v3ga/computer_history/README.md

 ### Archives
 * [Compart](http://dada.compart-bremen.de/)<br />*The compArt database Digital Art (daDA) is a growing repository on digital art.
 It currently focusses on five top categories: people (in their roles as artists, authors, gallerists, etc.), works, events, publications, and institutions.*
+* [Digital Art Museum](http://dam.org/home)<br />*Digital Art Museum is an online resource for the history and practice of digital fine art.
+It informs on historical and on contemporary positions choosen by an advisory panel.
+It exhibits the work of leading Artists in this field since 1956.*
 * [The Recode Project](http://www.recodeproject.com/)<br />*The ReCode Project is a community-driven effort to preserve computer art by translating it into a modern programming language (Processing).
 Every translated work will be available to the public to learn from, share, and build on.*

 ### Generalist articles